AriFordsham/GHCWiki/building.md

 want.
 It also describes the inner workings of the build system, so you can extend it, modify it, and use it to build your code.

-See also our working conventions [WorkingConventions](working-conventions), covering Git workflows, bug tracker, coding conventions etc.

 ## Contents